biointec/nexus/README.md

 # Nexus
-Pan-genome compacted de Bruijn graphs with support for approximate pattern matching using search schemes
+Pan-genome compacted de Bruijn graph using the Bidirectional FM-index with support for lossless approximate pattern matching using search schemes and subgraph visualization.

 <!--- TODO: reference paper
 Columba was introduced in our [paper](https://doi.org/10.1016/j.isci.2021.102687).
 If you find this code useful in your research, please cite: